MicrosoftDocs/win32/desktop-src/direct3d9/creating-cubic-environment-map-surfaces.md

 ---
-Description: You create a cubic environment map texture by calling the CreateCubeTexture method.
+description: You create a cubic environment map texture by calling the CreateCubeTexture method.
 Cubic environment map textures must be square, with dimensions that are a power of two. ms.assetid: 3879d215-064b-4d7d-afae-2ed46569c8bf
 title: Creating Cubic Environment Map Surfaces (Direct3D 9) ms.topic: article